 Georgia’s law pretty much treats light duty job offers after surgery the same as job offers before surgery.
 The important question will be whether the job offered is suitable.

-The issue that usally comes up after surgery is that the doctor may transition you to work that is a little more physically demanding.
-The typical transition goes something like this:
+One issue that usually comes up after surgery is that the doctor may transition you to work that is more physically demanding.
+The typical transition to return to work goes something like this:

 - Initially, the doctor will probably take you completely out of work following shoulder surgery;

-- Then, the doctor will release you to return to work with pretty severe restrictions;
+- Then, the doctor will release you to return to work with pretty severe restrictions, like being restricted to sedentary work;

 - Ultimately, the doctor will either place permanent work restrictions on you or release you to full duty.